How do I get an Airsoft Gun as a member of a TV or film production team?

 Proof that you work for a film or production company is required before you may acquire a non-two-tone firearm from our store.
 At a minimum, we need the following information to meet the requirement:

-The use of airsoft guns in film production
+The use of airsoft guns and firearms as weapons in film production

-Legal & Safe: Airsoft Replicas for Movie & TV Guns
+Legal & Safe: Airsoft Replica Firearms & Weapons for Movie & TV Guns

-For film, television, and other productions, airsoft replicas are legal and safe.
+For film, television, and other productions, airsoft replica weapons and firearms are legal and safe.
 Due to the fact that most airsoft replicas can be mistaken for the real thing, they must be sold and used with caution.
 There are both legal and self-imposed regulations in place to guarantee that airsoft replicas are sold and used in a responsible manner.
 Although there are many different schools of thought on how to interpret things, the underlying ideas remain the same.

 Props or replicas purchased for film, television, or theatrical productions must be accompanied by the company’s details and a copy of its liability insurance, so that the store may be certain that they are being purchased for a genuine purpose.